502 Pearson Road, Paradise, CA

 Days of Living History

-Come experience crafts and events reminiscent of 1850-1950's.
+Come experience crafts and events reminiscent of the 1850s-1950's.
 Great Family activity. $5 entrance fee includes all activities.
 Food is available for a small fee.

 The Gold Nugget Museum is once again offering memorial benches and picnic tables to honor family and friends.
 A well-crafted, sturdy wooden park bench with a handsome bronze plaque can be ordered for a donation of $300.
 The picnic tables, with two attached benches providing seating for six, are available for a $500 donation.
 You will choose the wording on the plaque and have a choice of attractive placement sites on the grounds.
 For further information, contact Thea Max at 877-8174.